“We are therefore Christ’s ambassadors, as though God were making his appeal through us…”

 See 2 Corinthians 5:20

-Religious people don’t realize it, but pushing rules and regulations on others does nothing but excite the sin in their flesh.
+Religious people don’t realize it, but pushing rules and regulations onto others does nothing but excite sin.
 These types–I used to call them “mean Christians” and I shouldn’t have–caused me tremendous pain, stress, and anxiety.
 Therefore, I attacked them, wrongly.
 I should have shown them the very grace they lacked showing others…but I was still learning.
 God was hard at work in me, trying to sell me on the fact that I’m spiritually perfect.
 So when these people taught me otherwise, all hell broke loose.

 To be clear, Christians are not mean.
 When we act mean, it’s just that, an act.
 We’re acting out of confusion.
 And we’re confused because of what we’ve been taught or are being taught.
 There’s so much to unlearn as saints!
 Mosaic Law-abiding is one of those things!

 Now, you would think that teaching, “Thou shalt not __________,” 52 times a year would cause people to get in line, but the opposite actually happens.
 Law excites sin, it does not keep it under wraps.
 Do you remember the scene in Ghostbusters II as they sat around the table yelling at the container of slime?
 It started to bubble up and go crazy.
-For us, the flesh is the same as that slime–not our flesh, but the flesh.
+The flesh is the same as that slime–not our flesh, but the flesh.
 The flesh is the power of sin coming to life through us–our hands, feet, mouth, and brain.

-Sin is not just heavy drinking and cheating–those are acts of sin.
-Sin is an actual parasite in our bodies which causes us to act, react, and think in the opposite ways of what we are being told by God’s Spirit within us (see Romans 7:23).
+Sin is not just heavy drinking and cheating, those are acts of sin.
+Sin is an actual parasite in our bodies which causes us to act and react the opposite way of what we’re being told by God’s Spirit within us (see Romans 7:23).
 The good news is, as a believer, sin is in us but it’s not us.
 It is like a tumor.